jayzheng98/jayzheng98.github.io/_notes/Online Programming.md

                 k=l;
             }
             if(map[S[l]]==0)
-                lent++;     // This an element that needs to be included, which means narrowing is completed.
+                lent++;     // This is an element that needs to be included, which means narrowing is completed.
 So we can end the "while(!lent)" hash[S[l]]++;
             l++;
         }